wangerekaharun/StreamReactions/README.md

 ## Looking at Stream Reactions

-The Reactions API has the UI components for reactions already built for you in case you don't need custom ones as you've been learning in the sections above.
+The Reactions API has UI components for reactions built-in.
+They're useful in case you don't need custom ones as you've been learning in the sections above.
 This is how they look:

 ![Inbuilt Reactions](https://github.com/wangerekaharun/StreamReactions/blob/master/images/inbuilt_reactions.png)

-The UI offers a couple of commons reactions for example like love, thumbs up and so on which makes it easier if you want to quickly adopt them and use them in your app.
+The UI offers a couple of commons reactions for example love, like, thumbs.
+This makes it easier if you want to adopt them and use them in your app.

 However, at times the requirement for your app can be different.
 Can I remove the default reactions?
 Can I add custom reactions?
 Can I be able to apply my app style to the reactions?
 Are some of the questions you might ask yourself.